bilinearlabs/quixote/README.md

 - *contract_address* (String)

 Aside from that, an event might include up to 3 indexed topics (fields *topic_{0,1,2}*) and several non-indexed topics.

+# Indexing Modes

+The tool distinguish two modes of operation:

+- The **ABI** mode, in which the user specifies a JSON file with the definition of the ABI of some smart contract.
+- The **event** mode, in which the user specifies one or many single events using their canonical definition.

+Both modes are excluding: the **event** mode takes precedence over the **ABI** mode when both `-a` and `-e` are used in the command line interface.

+# Resuming a Previous Indexing

+The indexer saves the synchronisation status for each indexed event in the DB.
+This way, if the indexer stops for any reason, it can resume indexing from the last synchronised block.
+There's a limitation, though.
+If the DB contains data from a previous **event** operation mode, it won't be able to resume indexing in **ABI** mode.

+Consider an initial indexing of 2 events of a smart contract's ABI.
+Later, you decide that you'd rather like to index the whole contract.
+This scenario is not supported, as the **ABI** mode requires all the included events to synchronize up to the same block.
+This check is not ensured when running in **event** mode, as each indexing task is launched asynchronously, and potentially to several RPC servers, which might ultimately end in having one indexing task going faster than the other.